 Dismiss the popup by tapping OK.

-3. To delete a Sync Module, you are required to enter or scan its serial number.
+- To delete a Sync Module, you are required to enter or scan its serial number using the QR code.
 The number label can be found on the back of the Sync Module.
 Scan it with your mobile device's camera or enter it manually.

-4. You are presented with a final popup asking if you are sure.
+- You will see a final popup asking if you are sure.
+Tap DELETE.

 5. As a final step, unplug the Sync Module to clear any old settings.

-The Sync Module is deleted from your account.
-The System your Sync Module was attached to still exists, along with any associated cameras or other devices.
+Note: The system your Sync Module was attached to was not removed, along with any associated cameras or other devices.

 Once your older Sync Module is removed, you then have the option to add your new one in that same system.